 Directors’ disqualification

-A transaction at undervalue can also be considered as wrongdoing for the purposes of directors’ disqualification proceedings.
-Depending on what other wrongdoing may be found, a director can be disqualified from being a company director for anywhere between 2 and 15 years.
-If you are in this position you should speak to a director disqualification solicitor, who will be able to defend you from disqualification proceedings.
+A transaction at undervalue can be considered as misconduct for the purposes of directors’ disqualification proceedings.
+Depending on the level of wrongdoing, a director can be disqualified from being a company director for anywhere between 2 and 15 years.
+If you are in this position you should speak to a director disqualification solicitor, who will discuss with you a defence to disqualification proceedings.

 What should I do as a director to avoid liability?